collabnix/dockerlabs/README.md

 ## Governance

-Dockerlabs is an independent community project founded by Ajeet Singh Raina which is now being built & shaped by a growing community of contributors across the globe.
+Dockerlabs is an independent community project founded by [Ajeet Singh Raina](https://github.com/ajeetraina),a [Docker Captain](https://www.docker.com/captains/ajeet-singh-raina) & Docker Community Leader which is now being built & shaped by a growing community of contributors across the globe.

 ## Core Contributors